khthondev/edupunk-os/docs/adopt/ADOPTION.md

 **[github.com/khthondev/edupunk-os](https://github.com/khthondev/edupunk-os)**

-> Fork it.
-Share it.
-Make it better.
-Guide to learn.
-Learn to see >>>
+> fork it / share it / make it better / guide to learn / learn to see >>>